 What if I’m not sure where to go?

 Whether we're open or not, you can always call Fairview Urgent Care for advice.
-Just dial any urgent care phone number (except Southdale) and choose the option to talk to a nurse.
+Just dial any urgent care phone number and choose the option to talk to a nurse.
 A nurse is available 24/7 to answer your questions and help direct you to the appropriate place for care.
-They can also help you find the Fairview Urgent Care closest to you.
+They also can help you find the Fairview Urgent Care closest to you.